inclusive-teams/the-inclusive-team-tests/README.md

 ## The Ada Test: Women In Technology

-A concrete use case is always a good starting point though.
-So, to make it easy, let's pick a group and environment and roll with that.
+A concrete use case is always a good starting point.
+To make it easy, let's pick a group and environment and roll with that.
 One of the more glaring issues that any developer will be familiar with: women in technology.

 Women are a disadvantaged group in the technology industry.
-The don't get hired as often, they don't get equivalent salaries, they get subtly (and sometimes not so subtly) discriminated against and mistreated once they have a job.
-Sometimes there is no obvious mistreatment but they don't feel welcomed or appreciated compared to others on the team.
-There's a lot of things to talk about here and there's a million reasons why but for now we don't need to discuss those reasons or describe the problem in too much detail.
+Women don't get hired as often, they don't get equivalent salaries, they get subtly (and sometimes not so subtly) discriminated against and mistreated once they have a job.
+Sometimes there is no obvious mistreatment but they don't feel welcomed or appreciated compared to others on the team and nebulous matters of "fit" become very problematic.
+There's a lot of things to talk about here and there are a million reasons why but for now we don't need to discuss those reasons or describe the problem in too much detail.
 We just want to do a quick and dirty measurement to see if a technology company does not disadvantage women.

 Here's an example test, we'll call it The Ada Test after [Ada Lovelace](http://en.wikipedia.org/wiki/Ada_Lovelace):